alexeilebedev/openacr/README.md

     $ acr ctype:acr.FC<tab>
     acr.FCdflt    acr.FCheck    acr.FCppfunc  acr.FCtype

-Let's test it on our tool.
+Let's test it on our program.
 We'll create and populate a brand new table, and add an option to abc which will be completed with values from that table.

     $ acr_ed -create -ssimfile dmmeta.mytable -write